k3rni/shiftparens/README.md

 # Usage

-Either run `parens.py` as root, or configure udev permissions for `/dev/input/*` so you can read and write there (refer to [this stackexchange post](http://unix.stackexchange.com/questions/39370/how-to-reload-udev-rules-without-reboot)).
-If it doesn't detect your keyboard properly (you have more than one), you can pass the correct device with a command-line option.
+Run `python parens.py`.
+If you see "permission denied" errors, you might need to [configure your udev](wiki/UDev-setup).
+In case it doesn't detect your keyboard properly (you have more than one), pass the correct device path with a command-line option.

 By default there are 5 mappings: